prosekit/prosekit/.changeset/800-dnd-preview.md

 "@prosekit/web": "patch"
 ---

-Fix an issue where the drag preview had poor performance when dragging elements with many children (e.g. a syntax-highlighted code block).
+Fix drag preview performance when dragging elements with many children (such as syntax-highlighted code blocks).
+The previous implementation deep-cloned the DOM tree and copied computed styles for every descendant; the fix uses native `cloneNode()` and relies on CSS cascade via the `ProseMirror` class instead.